-- Roberto De La Rosa-Finch Breaking News Staff
+- By Roberto De La Rosa-Finch Breaking News Staff

 The recent frigid and bleak weather has posed challenging for law enforcement but especially for police K-9s.